Lucky123-cloud/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 Directory: 0x0D-SQL_introduction
 File: 16-no_link.sql

 Copyright © 2024 ALX, All rights reserved.
+This was copied from ALX intranet by Lucky's laptop.